Your informative session on Thursday – The New York Times

 Cook: This recipe for Ground beef and macaroni are the most luxurious Hamburger Helper you have ever tasted.

-Watch: Greta Gerwig on stage, Jack London at the movies and Broadway revivals are among the 12 things our critics expect this year.
+Read: the The ceremony of delivery of the Golden Globes is Sunday.
+Our pop culture reporter shares his predictions.

-Come on: In his last office, our 52 Places columnist visited the final stops on his list: Tahiti and his neighbors on the island in French Polynesia, and Calgary, Canada.
+Come on: In his last office, our 52 Places columnist visited the final stops on his list: Tahiti and his neighbors on the island in French Polynesia, in addition to Calgary, Canada.

 And now for the backstory in …

-Note: Correction: Tuesday's briefing incorrectly said that the result of a coalition agreement in Austria could make Sebastian Kurz the youngest head of state in the world.
-In fact, he would make him the youngest acting head of government.